-12 PROPERTY, PLANT AND EQUIPMENT - GROUP (CONTINUED)

-12.6 The Wooden Marine Vessel ("Islander Dhoni" registry no: C8349A-03 10T) was revalued on 4th June 2014 by a qualified Master Mariner with reg no. C-619/2006, "Oceantree Maldives Pvt Ltd" Surveyors and Consultant, Independent Qualified Valuer based in the Republic of Maldives and the revaluation surplus amounting to MVR 3,844,264/- has been recognised in equity.
+- 12 PROPERTY, PLANT AND EQUIPMENT GROUP (CONTINUED) - 12.4 The Wooden Marine Vessel ("Islander Dhoni" registry no: C8349A-03 10T) was revalued on 4th June 2014 by a qualified Master Mariner with reg no. C-619/2006, "Oceantree Maldives Pvt Ltd" Surveyors and Consultant, Independent Qualified Valuer based in the Republic of Maldives and the revaluation surplus amounting to MVR 3,844.264/- has been recognised in equity.

-Further, the Group has revalued dhoni by a qualified surveyor as of 31st December 2018 and value has not been changed significantly.
+Further, the Group has reassessed the carrying value of dhoni by using a qualified surveyor as of 31st December 2018 and market of aforesaid dhoni value has not been changed significantly.